-It is assumed that future design and engineering costs will be expended in 2024 (3 years before projects being open), that right-of-way & utility costs will be expended in 2025 (2 years before projects being open), and that construction and inspection costs will be expended in 2026 (1 year before projects being open).
+It is assumed that typical future design and engineering costs will be expended in 2024 (3 years before projects being open), that right-of-way & utility costs will be expended in 2025 (2 years before projects being open), and that construction and inspection costs will be expended in 2026 & 2027.
+Some of these projects have different expenditure dates based on project specific information.

-It is also assumed that annual operations and maintenance costs will be 0.5% of total project construction expenditures or \$4,721,038 for 20 years (YOE\$) in accordance with the National Cooperative Highway Research Program and 2020 US DOT BCA Guidance which translates to \$236,052 (YOE\$) per year of the trail's operation for the entire 9.0-mile project.
+It is also assumed that annual operations and maintenance costs will be 0.5% of total project construction expenditures or \$5,125,229 for 20 years (YOE\$) in accordance with the National Cooperative Highway Research Program and 2023 US DOT BCA Guidance which translates to \$256,261 (YOE\$) per year of the trail's operation for the entire 9.0-mile project.

-Project Element Year by Year (YOE\$) expenditures are detailed in the table titled "PROJECT SPENDING SUMMARY BY YEAR (YOE\$)" on the previous page and in the BCA Workbook on the "BCA_CapitalCosts" and "PROJECT SPENDING" worksheets.
+Project Element Year by Year (YOE\$) expenditures are detailed in the table titled "PROJECT SPENDING SUMMARY BY YEAR (YOE\$)" on the previous page and in the BCA Workbook on the "BCA CapitalCosts" and "PROJECT SPENDING" worksheets.
 Previous vs Future Spending Summary is included in the table above titled "SPENDING SUMMARY" and is included in the BCA Workbook on the "BCA_CapitalCosts" worksheet.